luxtagofficial/Apostille-library-docs/docs/README.md

 ```

 ::: warning COMPATIBILITY NOTE
-apostille-library works only with catapult (NIS2).
+Apostille-library works only with catapult (NIS2).
 :::